sslab-gatech/portal/vfio.md

         return copy_to_user(arg, &info, minsz) ? -EFAULT : 0;
 }
 ```
+The kernel driver simply returns the offset, size, and flags information of
+different regions to the user.

-### Reading bar information through pread
+### Reading PCI memory through pread
-After retrieving the information of the pci device, it can now read the PCI
+After retrieving the offset of region that we want to read from the PCI device,
+we can now read the PCI information indirectly thorough the pread to the file
-related information through the read.
-Let's see the how kernel allows the user
+descriptor of the target vfio-pci device.
+Let's see the how kernel allows the
-to read header information through read.
+user to read header information through read.

 ```cpp
 ssize_t vfio_pci_core_read(struct vfio_device *core_vdev, char __user *buf,